 "Ernest, Kathy and everyone else in Clayville dress up for a Revolutionary War reenactment."

-On this day in 1953, Tom Corbett, Space Cadet aired "The Ghost Ship."
-This was an episode of the program's kinda/sorta third season, and here's the plot summary compliments of IMDB.com:
+On this day in 1953 (in the U.S.), Tom Corbett, Space Cadet aired "The Ghost Ship."
+Officially, this was an episode of the program's kinda/sorta third season, and here's the plot summary compliments of IMDB.com:

 "Tom and his men investigate when an apparently abandoned spaceship causes a series of crashes."